 \subsubsection{Encoding from operators}

 Instead of directly solving the logical subspace $\mathcal{C}$ from Eq.~(\ref{eq:QEC_conditions}), we will construct $\mathcal{C}$ from certain operators with nice properties.
-The construction is based on finding two unitary operators $\opu_X,\opu_Z$ satisfying the equality in Fig.~\ref{fig3}(a), i.e., the final environment state is the same regardless of whether $\opu_X,\opu_Z$ act on the system before $\opu$.
+The construction is based on finding unitary operators $\opu_X (\opu_Z)$ and $\opu_X' (\opu_Z')$ that only act on the system and satisfy the equality in Fig.~\ref{fig3}(a), i.e., for any system state $\ket{\psi}$

+In other words, the final environment state is the same regardless of whether $\opu_X,\opu_Z$ act on the system before $\opu$.
 Furthermore, we assume the commutation relation

 where $\phi \geq 0$ since otherwise we can swap the labels $X$ and $Z$.

 Given $\opu_X,\opu_Z$, the logical basis states $\{ \ket{\psi_k} \}$ satisfying Eq.~(\ref{eq:QEC_conditions}) can be constructed by acting $\opu_X$ on the eigenstates of $\opu_Z$.
 More specifically, starting from any eigenstate of $\opu_Z$ with eigenvalue $e^{i\phi_0}$, we define the logical subspace as